CCI-MOC/hil/docs/developer-guidelines.md

 # Developer Guidelines

-This document represents the developer policies and procedures for maintaining Hardware as a Service (HaaS), including the accepted [coding style](#Coding-style).
+This document represents the developer policies and procedures for maintaining Hardware as a Service (HIL), including the accepted [coding style](#Coding-style).

 ## Getting started

-If you are new to HaaS and would like to jump in, then welcome!
+If you are new to HIL and would like to jump in, then welcome!

-Contributions can come in many forms: installing haas and using it in your environment (and giving us feedback), improving the testing, squashing bugs and introducing new functionality.
+Contributions can come in many forms: installing hil and using it in your environment (and giving us feedback), improving the testing, squashing bugs and introducing new functionality.